hendersontrent/theft/README.md

 ## Citation

-If you use `theft` in your own work, please cite both the paper:
+If you use `theft` or `thefttools` in your own work, please cite both the paper:

 T. Henderson and Ben D. Fulcher.
 [Feature-Based Time-Series Analysis in R using the theft Package](https://arxiv.org/abs/2208.06146). arXiv,